abdullah-aa/ManicureBomber/README.md

 ### Prerequisites

 - Modern web browser with WebGL 2.0 support
 - HTTPS environment or localhost (required for SharedArrayBuffer)
 - JavaScript ES2020+ support
+- **Desktop**: Mouse and keyboard for optimal experience
+- **Mobile/Tablet**: Touch screen with multi-touch support for full functionality

 ### Installation